wazeerkamdar/Data-Analysis-and-Data-Science/README.md

 **Bellabeat Files:**

 Bellabeat-Analysis: A complete data analysis project performed in RStudio as part of Google Data Analytics Professional Certificate.
 Involves analysing fitness tracking data to generate marketing strategies for fitness tracking smart devices.
+Please download and open locally through a browser to view (file is too large to view on GitHub).

 Bellabeat-Presentation: A slideshow based on the above analysis, that would be used in a hypothetical presentation to company stakeholders.
 Please go to https://wazeerkamdar.github.io/ to view.